Despite logo, no ‘Mickey Mouse’ organization

 The company averages a little more than a call a week.
 “Last year we answered 64 calls, a record,” Miller said.
 Calls have gradually increased over the past few years, in part, he said, due to a housing development constructed just below the fire house about 10 years ago.
 The increased popularity of Breakneck Ridge has also added calls, especially to rescue lost or injured hikers.

 The department has a 23-year-old, 2,500-gallon tanker, a 1986 Jeep utility vehicle and an engine purchased in 2015, the first new vehicle it ever bought.
 It provides mutual aid to a number of nearby departments, including North Highlands, Garrison, Cold Spring, Glenham, Chelsea, Rombout, Fishkill and Castle Point.

 Miller and Barry agree that, like with most of the roughly 1,500 all-volunteer fire companies in the state, recruitment is a constant concern at Dutchess Junction.

 “Young guys are often interested,” Barry said.
 “But after their senior year at Beacon High School, they go away to college.”
 Residents who work two jobs or commute to the city are also less likely to volunteer.
 “The amount of time required for training is a challenge,” he said.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.